-Ironically, women who contribute to approximately 50% workforce of the developed world are disproportionately absent in this field.
-According to the surveys conducted by U.S. Department of Commerce (2011), women only hold 25 % of STEM jobs in the USA.
+Ironically, women who make up approximately 50 percent of the workforce of the developed world are disproportionately absent in this field.
+According to the surveys conducted by U.S. Department of Commerce (2011), women only hold 25 percent of STEM jobs in the USA.
 Quite interestingly, women with STEM jobs tend to earn 33% more than women in non-STEM jobs, which minimize the gender wage gap in these jobs.

 A number of factors might have contributed to gender disparities in STEM: dearth of appropriate training programs for females, gender stereotyping, lack of family support, peer influence, and absence of female role models in STEM.